-Effective March 1, 2022, ZimVie established the ZimVie Inc. 2022 Stock Incentive Plan (the "2022 Plan").
-A total of 3.0 million shares of common stock are authorized for future grants and awards under the 2022 Plan.
+The ZimVie Inc. 2022 Stock Incentive Plan was originally established effective as of March 1, 2022, and was amended effective May 12, 2023 (as amended, the "2022 Plan").
+A total of 6.0 million shares of common stock are authorized for issuance under the 2022 Plan.
 Shares issued pursuant to converted Zimmer Biomet share-based awards do not count against this limit.
-At March 31, 2023, 1.7 million shares were available for future grants and awards under the 2022 Plan.
+At June 30, 2023, 3.3 million shares were available for future grants and awards under the 2022 Plan.
 The 2022 Plan provides for the grant of various types of awards including stock options, stock appreciation rights, performance shares, performance units, restricted stock and RSUs.
 Generally, awards have a three-year vesting period and stock options have a term of ten years.
 Vesting may accelerate upon retirement after the first anniversary date of the award if certain criteria are met.
 We recognize expense on a straight-line basis over the requisite service period, less awards expected to be forfeited using estimated forfeiture rates.
 Stock options are granted with an exercise price equal to the market price of our common stock on the date of grant, except in limited circumstances where local law may dictate otherwise.